 Dancing to the sounds of cymbals, trumpets and drums, the people of Ladakh commemorate Guru Padamsambhav each year on his birth anniversary.
 A joyous occasion that further lights up with the performance of Cham Dance or Mask Dance is held annually in Hemis Monastery in the month of June.
 Amidst the incessant prayers, the message of triumph of good over evil is imparted and everyone returns home with unforgettable memories of this two-day festivity.
-Like every year, this year’s Hemis Festival 2016 looks promising and it indeed beckons globetrotters to march up to Leh to witness what is unparalleled.
-Here is what you should know about Hemis Festival 2016:
+Like every year, this year’s Hemis Festival 2020 looks promising and it indeed beckons globetrotters to march up to Leh to witness what is unparalleled.

 The colourful festival takes place in Hemis Monastery, which is situated about 45kms from Leh city.
 The monastery is believed to be at least 300 years old and has been under the Namgyal progeny.